xyou365/AutoRclone/Readme.md

 1. Turn on the Directory API following [official steps](https://developers.google.com/admin-sdk/directory/v1/quickstart/python) (save the generated json file to folder `credentials`).

 2. Create groups for your organization [in the Admin console](https://support.google.com/a/answer/33343?hl=en).
-After create a group, you will have a address for example`sa@yourdomain.com`.
+After create a group, you will have an address for example`sa@yourdomain.com`.

 3. Run `python3 massadd.py -p ./accounts -c credentials/*.json -g sa@yourdomain.com`